Neonatal jaundice: Phototherapy

-Babies with neonatal jaundice may be treated with colored light called phototherapy, which works by changing trans-bilirubin into the water-soluble cis-bilirubin isomer.
+Babies with neonatal jaundice may be treated with colored light called phototherapy, blue-green light (wavelength 460–490 nm).
+The light works by converting unconjugated trans-bilirubin in the skin into the water-soluble cis-bilirubin isomer which can be excreted in bile and urine, bypassing the hepatic conjugation step.
+With intensive phototherapy, TSB should fall by 1–2 mg/dL within 4–6 hours.

 The phototherapy involved is not ultraviolet light therapy but rather a specific frequency of blue light.
 The light can be applied with overhead lamps, which means that the baby's eyes need to be covered, or with a device called a biliblanket, which sits under the baby's clothing close to its skin.

 The use of phototherapy was first discovered, accidentally, at Rochford Hospital in Essex, England, when a nurse, Sister Jean Ward, noticed that babies exposed to sunlight had reduced jaundice, and a pathologist, Dr. Perryman, who noticed that a vial of blood left in the sun had turned green.
 Drs Cremer, Richards and Dobbs put together these observations, leading to a landmark randomized clinical trial which was published in Pediatrics in 1968; it took another ten years for the practice to become established.

 Massage therapy could be useful in addition to phototherapy in order to reduce the phototherapy duration.
 However, it does not appear to reduce the requirement for phototherapy in the treatment of neonatal jaundice.

 Recent studies from several countries show that phototherapy can safely and effectively be performed in the family's home, and since 2022 home phototherapy is recommended as an alternative to readmission to hospital in the American national guidelines.

 However, there have been several reports about the possible relationship between neonatal phototherapy and the increased risk of future cancer.
 A recent systematic review has found that there may be a statistically significant association between phototherapy and various hematopoietic cancers (especially myeloid leukemia).